10 Construction Site Security Solutions That Prevent Theft on Los Angeles Jobsites

 Gaps in Human Guard Coverage

 Security guards can only watch limited areas at once.
-One guard effectively patrols 2-3 acres maximum and can only be in one location at a time.
+One guard effectively patrols 2 to 3 acres maximum and can only be in one location at a time.
 Bathroom breaks, meal breaks, and shift changes all create gaps in coverage that organized thieves exploit.

 Thieves study guard patrol patterns and strike during predictable gaps.
-They time intrusions for shift changes when old guards are leaving and new guards are arriving.
+They time intrusions for shift changes.
 They identify blind spots where guards rarely patrol.
-Proactive systems reduce these gaps through continuous coverage that doesn't depend on physical patrol routes.
+ValleyGuard's Intervention Specialists watch continuously from U.S.-based monitoring centers, with no breaks, no patrol gaps, and no blind spots from rotating routes.

 Identify Vulnerable Zones

 Professional security assessments identify where theft has most likely occurred or will occur based on site layout, material storage patterns, and access points.
-This includes material storage areas where copper, tools, and equipment sit exposed; equipment yards where heavy machinery remains overnight; and perimeter access points and blind spots where fencing lacks visibility from main work areas.
+That means material storage areas where copper, tools, and equipment sit exposed; equipment yards where heavy machinery remains overnight; and perimeter access points and blind spots where fencing lacks visibility from main work areas.

 2. Use Strategic Camera Deployment with Analytics